GigaSpaces-ProfessionalServices/gigaspaces-kafka-connector/README.md

 1.Start Gigaspaces and have a Space running.
 In this example, we are running the demo project: gs.bat demo

 2.Start Zookeeper.

-Note: Do not use port 2181.
+**Note:** Do not use port 2181.

-3.Start kafka using the same port used in item (2) above.
+3.Start Kafka using the same port used for Zookeeper.

 4.Start the connect with the source and sink connectors and see how the data is consumed and published to the space:

-(a) connect-standalone connect-standalone.properties people-source.properties pet-source.properties connect-gigaspaces-sink.properties
+connect-standalone connect-standalone.properties people-source.properties pet-source.properties connect-gigaspaces-sink.properties

-	Note: The three connectors properties are found in <path to gigaspaces kafka connector repo>\example\resources\.
+**Note:** The three connectors properties are found in <path to gigaspaces kafka connector repo>\example\resources\.

+**Note:** Ensure that the file parameter in the people-source.properties file and the pet-source.properties file points to the location of the corresponding txt files.

 5.Connect to the gigaspaces UI and view the types that were defined and the data that was inserted into the spaces by the connector.